Orange-OpenSource/hurl/docs/tutorial/captures.md

 header "Location" matches "/quiz/detail/[a-f0-9]{8}"
 ```

-3. Add a request to get the detail page where the user has been redirected:
+3. Add a request to get the detail page that the user has been redirected to:

 ```hurl
 # First, get the quiz creation page to capture